Getting Started

 PAROL6 requires 3 connections for normal operation.

-Power connection -> Marked green on image
+- Power connection — marked green in the image

-USB connection -> Marked blue on image
+- USB connection — marked blue in the image

 Warning

-Stepper Induced voltage
+Stepper induced voltage

 Powering off

+If the robot starts to behave unexpectedly, use the E-stop.
+If the E-stop is not functional, cut the power supply.
 Reaching for the power button should be the last option.

 Warning